SLO COUNTY HEALTH ACCESS

 • Parent Connection, an online resource center with information about local parenting classes and access to free parent coaching services, English/Spanish.

-• Lumina Alliance has free counseling services for children ages 4-17 who have experienced trauma.
-Call to see if a child qualifies.
-English/Spanish.
+• Lumina Alliance has free counseling services for children ages 5 and older who have experienced or witnessed violence or sexual assault.
+Call the info/hotline at (805) 545-8888.

 • SLO County Drug and Alcohol Services